Lemon Law in NebraskaGet detailed Vehicle History Report in 3 Easy Steps

 - The vehicle must be purchased in the state of Nebraska.
 (If you purchased your vehicle from another state, you should contact the Department of Motor Vehicles in that state to learn about your legal rights.)

-- The vehicle must be less than one year old.
+- Your vehicle is less than 1 year old.

 - The vehicle must still be under warranty; a vehicle sold "as is" will not qualify for protection.